quartiq/miniconf/miniconf_mqtt/README.md

 - Unknown topics under other prefixes are ignored.
 - Overlong leaf paths are rejected rather than truncated.
 - Path-resolution errors report the actual consumed depth.
+- `schema` and `state` requests are read-only and require a response topic.

 ## Response Semantics